Air Quality Campaign

 - Join the Air Quality Campaign Community here to receive regular updates and alerts on aerosols events.

-- In March and April take measurements and share them as often as possible:
+- From October to December take measurements and share them as often as possible:

 - Observe the sky conditions (sky colour, visibility, clouds…) to get a first level of understanding of the presence of aerosols.